uadmin/uadmin/docs/_build/html/_sources/tutorial/part3.rst.txt

 Congrats, now you know how to link a model using a foreign key.

-In the `next part`_ we will talk about register inlines and how to create a drop down list in the field manually.
+In the `next part`_ we will discuss about register inlines and how to create a drop down list in the field manually.

 .. _next part: https://uadmin.readthedocs.io/en/latest/tutorial/part4.html